 You could also bring them to a professional dog trainer.
 In a dog training class, they learn things like obedience which later will help them to listen to you when you tell them to stop or lie down when they’re being too hyperactive.

-Supply them with plenty of toys to play with.
+Supply them with plenty of toys and puzzles to play with.

 Giving your Goldendoodle toys can relieve both your and your puppy’s stress.
 Sometimes the reason your dog is zooming around everywhere is that they are feeling uneasy and need mental stimulation.
 A toy can really help them relax and, in turn, calm them down.